orhaimwerthaim/AOS-WebAPI/docs/version2/SDL_documentation.md

 ```

 #### reward_code:
-Moreover, users can define state-dependent rewards and terminal states in the `reward_code:` section.
+Moreover, users can define state-dependent rewards and terminal states in the `reward_code:` section. </br>
 Users can use multi-line code and conditionally assign positive rewards for desired states (and vice versa) by assigning the `__reward` variable.
-Furthermore, users can define one-time rewards received once in a trajectory (by assigning the `__stopEvaluatingState` with true ), unlike other rewards that may describe a state that we want to maintain and to consistently deliver rewards when it is reached.
-Users can write multiple `reward_code:` sections to describe various one-time rewards.
+Furthermore, users can define one-time rewards received once in a trajectory (by assigning the `__stopEvaluatingState` with true ), unlike other rewards that may describe a state that we want to maintain and to consistently deliver rewards when it is reached.</br>
+Users can write multiple `reward_code:` sections to describe various one-time rewards.</br>
-A terminal state is described by assigning `true` to the boolean variable `__isGoalState`.
+A terminal state is described by assigning `true` to the boolean variable `__isGoalState`. </br>
 e.g.,
 ```
 reward_code: